Faruk-Kara/MindTrack/README.md

 ## 🖼️ Screenshots

-*Screenshots will be added here to showcase the application interface*
+*Screenshots will be added here soon*

 ## 🛠️ Prerequisites